Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Mix in
     - It dissolved in the oceans.

+## Diversify

+- To Increase the range of goods or services it produces.
+    - We must diversify our product in order to attract more customers.

 ## Emanate

 - Originate from
     - Fragrance **emanates** **from** flowers.
     - Most of the criticism against him emanates from his defeated rivals.

+## Emergence

+- Rise
+    - The **emergence of** Japan as an industrial giant.

 ## Envelop